kernel-mod/electron/README.md

 This will be easier _eventually_, don't worry.
 But making the mod more functional and easier for developers is a high priority.

 First of all, you need to download Kernel.
-You can either download [the latest prebuilt](https://github.com/kernel-mod/electron/releases), or you can build it by yourself (more info later on).
+Currently you need to build Kernel yourself because I'm too lazy to write a CI to build it for you for now.

 Every Electron app (that I've seen so far) has a folder where the Electron binary is stored.
 This main folder is usually in `AppData/Local` on Windows.
 In that folder there's another folder usually in `resources` called `app`.